brunodrugowick/kindle-calendar-reader/README.md

 ## Want to  use this?

 Why?
-But ok, I can give some directions...
+But ok, I can give you some directions...

 ### Application Credentials

 In the current state, this is a client that you configure to access your (Google only) Calendar events.
 So you need to set up your own client within Google (Outlook soon, I promise).

 Basically, you need to set up a project, credentials and enable the Google Calendar API for it.
 Follow [this guide from Google](https://developers.google.com/calendar/api/quickstart/go) to get a `credentials.json` file and put it on the root of the project directory.

 This is what the file looks like if you followed the tutorial: